timmisset/omt-odt-plugin/src/main/java/com/misset/opp/omt/README.md

 The OMT structure determines the markup and context of the OMT language.
 For this the (experimental) MetaTypeProvider is used which is developed and maintained by IntelliJ/Jetbrains.
 The MetaTypeProvider was extended a bit for OMT to provide support for !tag identified elements, this allows for specific structures to be provided for things like !Activity.
-All modelItems reside in the key:value pair model:value, there was no support no narrow the meta type based on the tag.
+All modelItems reside in the key:value pair model:value, there was no support to narrow the meta type based on the tag.
 See: com.misset.opp.omt.meta.OMTMetaTypeProvider

 ### Injection

-OMT MetaType classes that implement the OMTInjectable interface provide text-ranges which part of their content is available to be re-parsed as the injected language.
+OMT MetaType classes that implement the OMTMetaInjectable interface provide text-ranges which part of their content is available to be re-parsed as the injected language.
 The responsibility of re-parsing and anything after that is part of the injected language itself.